Meet The Team

 Angelicola has taught on both U.S. coasts, from the Park Slope neighborhood of Brooklyn, NY to the bustling, entrepreneurial city of San Francisco.
 She continues to discover qualitatively impactful data which may support implementing widespread practicum for the first five years of life, emphasizing creativity and problem-solving while substantively providing equitable and inclusive long-term social-emotional and academic outcomes for children within pluralist communities.

 Angelicola is an advocate for the decentralization of standardized education for the first five years of life and a promoter of the pioneering research in nuanced educational approaches to supporting underserved families and children.
 She is interested in contributing to the diverse perspectives and professional lenses within educational leadership, politics, and policies in addition to exploring best practices steeped in the cognitive development of creativity and problem-solving skills.

-Chiara and her partner are expecting a daughter in May of 2022.
-She is a musician and also enjoys cooking, hiking in the redwoods of California with her family, and listening to Kate Bush.
+Chiara is a mother to her daughter, Leona.
+She offers consultations for parents, educators, and schools.
+She is also a musician and enjoys cooking, hiking in the redwoods of California with her family, and listening to Kate Bush.